-As of 30 June 2011, GEL 345 (31 December 2010: GEL 1,872) was placed on current accounts and inter-bank deposits with a number of internationally recognised OECD banks, who are the main counterparties of the Group in performing international settlements.
+As of 31 December 2011, GEL 4,176 (2010: GEL 1,872) was placed on current accounts and inter-bank deposits with number of internationally recognised OECD banks, who are the main counterparties of the Group in performing international settlements.
+The interest rate on such deposit amounts to 0.5% per annum.